sourcegraph/handbook/content/company-info-and-process/communication/rfcs/index.md

 - It’s intuitive and inclusive of all of our team members, regardless of prior technical experience.
 - It’s easy to determine the next sequential number when creating a new RFC.

 We know Google Docs don’t have all the features or capabilities we would like, such as markdown support and code snippets.
 We’ve considered and tried using other tools in the past, including Notion and markdown in git.
-However, in our experience, Google Docs provide the best overall experience within its constraints.
+However, in our experience, Google Docs provides the best overall experience within its constraints.

 Often, the ideas and proposals within RFCs progress into other collaborative artifacts: a usability improvement might be explored in a Figma file, a new feature might be captured in a series of GitHub issues, or a single RFC’s proposal might be carried out through a series of subsequent RFCs.
 It’s a best practice to update RFCs to include links and references to related artifacts.